Run the Weather Sensor demo

 • Tarball installations: installation_location/demos The output confirms that the script imported the data into CQL and copied files to DSEFS.

-If an error occurs, set the PATH as described in Prerequisites, and retry.
+If an error occurs, set the PATH as described in Prepare the environment, and then retry the script.

 Starting the Spark SQL Thrift server